cloudflare/worker-typescript-template/README.md

 ## 🤢 Issues

 If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/cloudflare/worker-typescript-template/issues).
 If the problem is with Wrangler, please file an issue [here](https://github.com/cloudflare/wrangler/issues).

-## ⚠️ Caveats

-The `service-worker-mock` used by the tests is not a perfect representation of the Cloudflare Workers runtime.
-It is a general approximation.
-We recommend that you test end to end with `wrangler dev` in addition to a [staging environment](https://developers.cloudflare.com/workers/tooling/wrangler/configuration/environments/) to test things before deploying.